kimyerak/guidely_chat/README.md

 ## Overview

-Chat-Orchestra is a Spring Boot 3.5.5 application that provides a comprehensive API for managing conversations with RAG (Retrieval-Augmented Generation) integration.
-It automatically generates emotional conversation summaries and provides seamless integration with external RAG servers.
-It's designed with clean architecture principles and includes comprehensive testing and documentation.
+Chat-Orchestra is a Spring Boot 3.5.5 application that provides a clean API for managing conversations with RAG (Retrieval-Augmented Generation) integration.
+It focuses on core conversation management while clients interact directly with RAG servers for AI responses and summaries.
+It's designed with clean architecture principles and MSA best practices.

 ## Features

 - **Conversation Management**: Start, manage, and end conversation sessions
 - **RAG Chat Integration**: AI-powered conversation with external RAG server
-- **Ending Credits**: Automatic conversation summary generation (10 emotional summaries)
-- **Database Integration**: MySQL with JPA/Hibernate
+- **Database Integration**: MySQL with JPA/Hibernate for conversation storage
 - **OpenAPI Documentation**: Swagger UI for API exploration
 - **Global Exception Handling**: Consistent error responses
 - **CORS Support**: Configured for frontend development